 Training Physical Health for Life

 I remember a training session a few years ago with Tina Chunna Zhang from Qigong for Women in NYC.
-She said that qigong practice is for ‘finding your weak spots’.
+She said that qigong practice is for 'finding your weak spots'.
 To me, this means training the body in a way to create physical symmetry or harmony in the muscular skeletal structure.
+Physical symmetry is one of the many layers of traditional Tai Chi and Qigong practice.

 Physical Illness and Limitations